stackbit-projects/amazing-florist-81a12/content/pages/posts/magna.md

 ---
 title: 'USA: 1-800-Flowers'
 excerpt: >-
-  Why we like them: 1-800-Flowers has been in the business of handcrafting flower arrangements, gift baskets, gourmet food items, keepsakes, household plants and home goods since the early 1980s.
+  Why we like them: really huge selection of flower bouquets and arrangements.
+  1-800-Flowers has been in the business of handcrafting flower arrangements, gift baskets, gourmet food items, keepsakes, household plants and home goods since the early 1980s.
 It was the first company to use a toll-free number for flower orders.
 1-800-Flowers specializes in fresh flower bouquets, corporate gifts, flower arrangements for funerals, weddings and large special events.
 date: '2021-04-03'
 thumb_img_path: images/art.svg
 thumb_img_alt: Geometric pattern